ThomWright/postgres-migrations/README.md

 B Finished migrations
 B Releasing advisory lock...
 B ... released advisory lock
-A ... aquired advisory lock
+A ... acquired advisory lock
 A Starting migrations
 A No migrations applied
 A Finished migrations